Bupropion

 Bupropion, formerly called amfebutamone, and sold under the brand name Wellbutrin among others, is an atypical antidepressant that is indicated in the treatment of major depressive disorder and seasonal affective disorder and to support smoking cessation.
-A norepinephrine–dopamine reuptake inhibitor (NDRI), it is also popular as an add-on medication in the cases of "incomplete response" to the first-line selective serotonin reuptake inhibitor (SSRI) antidepressant.
-Bupropion has several features that distinguish it from other antidepressants: It does not usually cause sexual dysfunction, it is not associated with weight gain and sleepiness, and it is more effective than SSRIs at improving symptoms of hypersomnia and fatigue.
+It is a norepinephrine–dopamine reuptake inhibitor (NDRI).
+Some evidence-based guidelines support first-line use.
+It is also popular as an add-on medication in the cases of "incomplete response" to the first-line selective serotonin reuptake inhibitor (SSRI) antidepressant.
+Bupropion has several features that distinguish it from other antidepressants: it does not usually cause sexual dysfunction, it is not associated with weight gain or sleepiness, and it is more effective than SSRIs at improving symptoms of hypersomnia and fatigue.
 Bupropion, particularly the immediate-release formulation, carries a higher risk of seizure than many other antidepressants; hence, caution is recommended in patients with a history of seizure disorder.
 The medication is taken by mouth.

 Common adverse effects of bupropion with the greatest difference from placebo are dry mouth, nausea, constipation, insomnia, anxiety, tremor, and excessive sweating.
 Raised blood pressure is notable.
 Rare but serious side effects include seizures, liver toxicity, psychosis, and risk of overdose.
 Bupropion use during pregnancy may be associated with increased likelihood of congenital heart defects.

 Bupropion acts as a norepinephrine–dopamine reuptake inhibitor (NDRI) and a nicotinic receptor antagonist.
 However, its effects on dopamine are weak and clinical significance is contentious.
 Chemically, bupropion is an aminoketone that belongs to the class of substituted cathinones and more generally that of substituted amphetamines and substituted phenethylamines.

 Bupropion was invented by Nariman Mehta, who worked at Burroughs Wellcome, in 1969.
 It was first approved for medical use in the United States in 1985.
 Bupropion was originally called by the generic name amfebutamone, before being renamed in 2000.
 In 2023, it was the seventeenth most commonly prescribed medication in the United States and the third most common antidepressant, with more than 30 million prescriptions.
 It is on the World Health Organization's List of Essential Medicines.
 In 2022, the US Food and Drug Administration (FDA) approved the combination dextromethorphan/bupropion to serve as a rapid-acting antidepressant in patients with major depressive disorder.